WSIS Forum 2023

 As ICT usage becomes increasingly ubiquitous, cybersecurity remains crucial to ensuring universal, secure, and equitable access to the internet.
 This special track will encompass sessions aligning with the WSIS Action Line C5: Building Confidence and Security in the Use of ICTs.

-ICTs and Emerging Technologies for sustainable development and ICTs for Industry 4.0
+ICTs and Emerging Technologies for Industry 4.0

 Emerging technologies are set to have a critical impact in our future.
 Join us in this special track to explore how frontier technological solutions will address sustainable development challenges and facilitate industry innovation in a rapidly changing world.